Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 - These scope settings cannot be applied within the DefaultScope along with role assignments.
 - The API does **NOT** overwrite the current values of the Advanced Scope in Nedap.
 Therefore, when HelloID revokes the scope, it reverts to its original values.

-#### DefaultScope
+#### DefaultScope (legacy)
-The DefaultScope consists of five entitlements, with the 'DefaultScope' entitlement existing solely for backward compatibility.
-This entitlement is a combination of four others: MyLocations, MyTeams, AllClients, and AllEmployees *(where AllClients and AllEmployees are looked up from the CSV file)*.
+The DefaultScope consists of six entitlements, with the 'DefaultScope (legacy)' entitlement existing solely for backward compatibility.
+This entitlement is a combination of five others: MyLocations, MyTeams, AllClients, AllEmployees and Myself *(where AllClients and AllEmployees are looked up from the CSV file and Myself will be assigned based on connector configuration)*.

 **For DefaultScope Permissions:**
 Granting these individual entitlements results in the same access as the DefaultScope entitlement, and they can be used together for backward compatibility.